timhughes/Migrate-SQLData/README.md

 ### 2. Running the Migration

-*   Open PowerShell and navigate to the `MigrateSQLData` directory.
+*   Open PowerShell and navigate to the `Migrate-SQLData` directory.
 *   Run the `build.ps1` script with the `-ConfigFile` parameter:

 ```powershell